-Telephone interview with Dr. Richard Axel after the announcement of the 2004 Nobel Prize in Physiology or Medicine by science writer Joanna Rose, 4 October 2004.
+Transcript of the telephone interview with Dr. Richard Axel after the announcement of the 2004 Nobel Prize in Physiology or Medicine on 4 October 2004.
+Interviewer is science writer Joanna Rose.

 – Hello, is this Richard Axel?